 all lit up for vesak day!

 This building has only been around for 6 years but looks like it dates back from a much earlier age.
 The Buddha Tooth Relic Temple and Museum is located in South Bridge Road, in the Chinatown district of Singapore.
 Built with the architectural styles of the Tang Dynasty in mind, it is said to house a tooth relic from the Buddha himself (Siddhartha Gautama).
 Beautiful inside and out, the best time to see the temple is during Vesak Day which is usually in late May.
+You can get sweeping views of the temple against the offices of Raffles Place as backdrop.
+Speaking of offices, if you need office space you can check out this quick rental of serviced workspaces.

 How to go to Buddha Tooth Relic Temple: From Chinatown MRT station, head towards the southern direction for a couple of blocks.
 It is opposite Maxwell Food Centre.